whitejeric/rpg-scene/README.md

 - switch to a free view mode,
 - and turn shadows off/on

-3d models courtesy of: [poly pizza user Quaternius](https://poly.pizza/u/Quaternius) <3.
+3d models courtesy of [poly pizza user Quaternius](https://poly.pizza/u/Quaternius) <3.